nanibah/Academic-CV/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Perception for Robots
   - Algorithm Development
+  - Computer Vision, ML & AI
+  - DL for Robot Perception
-  - Autonomous Mobile Robots
+  - Mobile Robotics
   - Motion Planning
-  - Machine Learning and Computer Vision
-  - Underwater Autonomous Vehicles

 # Education to show in About widget
 education: